marcoshsq/SQLBasicsForDataScience/README.md

 <h2 align="left">Programming:</h2>

-- Note for me: An automation project | an amazing project... soon (づ｡◕‿‿◕｡)づ
+- Note for me: An automation project
-- Note for me: An algorithm | an amazing project... soon (づ｡◕‿‿◕｡)づ
+- Note for me: An algorithm
-- Note for me: A viz | an amazing project... soon (づ｡◕‿‿◕｡)づ
+- Note for me: A viz
-- Note for me: A game u.u | an amazing project... soon (づ｡◕‿‿◕｡)づ
+- Note for me: A game

 For more Programming projects, click on this link for my [Programming Projects](https://github.com/marcoshsq/Programming_Projects) display repository.